openmultiplayer/web/docs/scripting/language/Tags.md

 ```

 Sense would dictate that f1 would end up as 4.0, however it won't.
 As mentioned f2 stores a representation of 4.0, not just 4 as an integer would, this means the actual value of the variable as an integer is a very odd number.
 Thus if you tell the compiler to treat the variable as an integer it will simply take the bit pattern in the variable as the value, it won't convert the float to an integer, so you will get an almost random number (it's not actually random as there's a pattern to IEEE floating points but it will be nothing like 4.0).

-If you know what you're doing this can be used to suppress warnings but you should investigate whether it's exactly what's wanted first and that the warning isn't actually telling you something important.

 ## `Enums`
 Something about using an enum to define a tag type's valid values, e.g. filemode: